Factsheet: Assessment, support planning and review

 What to do if you disagree

-We want to work with you, but if you feel that the outcome of your assessment or review has not properly considered your care and support needs, you can appeal.
+If you feel that your assessment or review did not properly consider your care and support needs, you can appeal.

 More information